Women in WWE: Women's Evolution (2016–present)

 In 2017 and 2018, WWE also began to promote women's Royal Rumble, Money in the Bank, Tables, Ladders, and Chairs, and Elimination Chamber matches for the first time.
 The inaugural winners of these events were Asuka, Carmella, Asuka once again and Alexa Bliss.
 On January 28, 2017, WWE announced that Nikki Bella would serve as an executive producer for Total Divas starting in the second half of the sixth season in April.
 Nikki would become the first female talent within the company to become a producer of a WWE-related show.
+On October 22, 2017, Asuka made her main roster debut at TLC, defeating Emma.
+Shortly after, WWE announced that Emma and Summer Rae were both released from their respective contracts.
+On November 20, Paige returned to RAW after a year of inactivity, alongside the debuting Mandy Rose and Sonya Deville, attacking Mickie James, Sasha Banks and Bayley.
 That year, WWE also held an inaugural women's tournament, the Mae Young Classic, and signed Jessika Carr as the first woman to be a full-time WWE referee.